 Failure of the Employee to abide by the terms and conditions of this Agreement, or the violation of any term of this Agreement, shall be grounds for the City to reinstate the disciplinary proceedings suspended pursuant to this Agreement.
-This Agreement in no way limits City's ability to discipline or terminate Employee for conduct arising on or after the date of this Agreement, nor does this Agreement in any way limit City's right to use or make reference to the incident(s) described above as a basis, in

-execution of this Agreement.
-Dur line or terminate Employee for conduct arising Employee's participation in the Plan or Pringhts and entitlements made available through rogram, Employee will
+This Agreement in no way limits City's ability to discipline or terminate Employee for conduct arising on or after the date of this Agreement, nor does this Agreement in any way limit City's right to use or make reference to the incident(s) described above as a basis, in part, to justify a decision to discipline or terminate Employee for conduct arising on or after the date of execution of this Agreement.
+During Employee's participation in the Plan or Program, Employee will continue to enjoy and receive the rights and entitlements made available through the terms and conditions referred to above.

 Employee City Representative

 Date Date

 Employee Representative

 Date